Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/04-vitis_scripting_flows/README.md

 s_axi_aclk
 ```

-## Get Interface Pins on an IP
+### Get Interface Pins on an IP

-Users can use the <i>get_intf_pins()</i> API to read the interface pins of an IP such as the AXI Interfaces.
+Users can use the `get_intf_pins()` API to read the interface pins of an IP such as the AXI Interfaces.
 Here, I used thre axi_gpio cell object discovered above

 ```
 Vitis [0]: axi_gpio_intf_pins = HwDesign.get_intf_pins(of_object=cells[0])